Aayush9029/Authomator/README.md

 >
 > The attacker needs first get access to the computer 💻
 >
-> Then need to know code for each of the passwords being saved *each password can have seperate key* 🔐
+> Then need to know code for each of the passwords saved on the data.json file; *yes each password can have seperate key* 🔐

 > ## Security